 Some people metabolize atomoxetine slower than others.
 People who are slow metabolizers might have higher levels of the medication in their blood.
-It is not known if this could affect a pregnancy differently than among women who metabolize the medication more quickly.
+It is not known if this could affect a pregnancy differently than people who metabolize the medication more quickly.

 I take atomoxetine.
 Can it make it harder for me to get pregnant?

-Studies on women have not been done to see if atomoxetine could make it harder to get pregnant.
-Fertility was not affected in experimental animal studies.
+Studies have not been done in humans to see if atomoxetine could make it harder to get pregnant.
+Animal studies did not show a change in fertility.

 Does taking atomoxetine increase the chance for miscarriage?

 Miscarriage can occur in any pregnancy.
-Studies have not been done to see if atomoxetine could increase the chance for a miscarriage.
+Studies have not been done to see if atomoxetine could increase the chance of miscarriage.

-Does taking atomoxetine in the first trimester increase the chance of birth defects?
+Does taking atomoxetine increase the chance of birth defects?

-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
+Every pregnancy starts out with a 3-5% chance of having a birth defect.
+This is called the background risk.
 Atomoxetine has not been well studied for use during pregnancy.
 Two small human studies have not suggested a greater chance for birth defects.
-When looking at doses typically used by humans, animal studies did not suggest a risk for birth defects.
-However, with levels higher than used with human treatment, there is some question of a chance for birth defects.
-It is not known if this information would apply to women who are considered poor metabolizers.
+When looking at doses typically used by humans, animal studies did not suggest an increased chance for birth defects.
+With levels higher than those used with human treatment, there is some question of a higher chance for birth defects.
+It is not known if this information would apply to people who are considered poor metabolizers.

 Does taking atomoxetine in pregnancy cause long-term problems in behavior or learning for the baby?

-Studies have not been done to see if atomoxetine would increase the chance for long-term problems.
+Studies have not been done to see if atomoxetine can cause behavior or learning issues for the child.

-There are no published reports on the use of atomoxetine while breastfeeding.
-You and your healthcare providers should discuss the benefits of staying on this medication versus finding other medications that have more information available regarding their use during breastfeeding.
+There are no studies on the use of atomoxetine while breastfeeding.
+You and your healthcare providers should discuss the benefits and risks of staying on this medication.
 Be sure to talk to your healthcare providers about all your breastfeeding questions.

-If a man takes atomoxetine, could it affect his fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a male takes atomoxetine, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?